-No matter what you say, how you say it, or how often you repeat it, if you’re talking to the wrong people, you’re wasting your time.
-A good place to start is by spending some time researching your market.
+A good place to start is by spending some time researching your target market; if you’re talking to the wrong people, you’re wasting your time.
 To maximize the efficiency and effectiveness of your marketing plan, create a narrowly-defined profile of your ideal customers.

 Think about things like:

 - Where do they live?

 - What special behaviors define them?
 Do they shop a lot?
 Watch movies?
 Mow lawns?
 Save money?

 - What special needs unite them?
 Do they hate to waste time?
 Want great customer service?
 Are they picky eaters?
 Environmentally concerned?

 A narrowly defined target market is essential for efficient marketing and media decisions.
 Try not to think of keeping a targeted profile as excluding anyone, but rather keeping your messaging focused on the people who will be most likely to respond.

 It’s easy for companies to get caught up in talking about what they do, sell, offer, or provide.
 If you want to get customers to pay attention, however, you must stop telling them about your business and focus on helping your prospects: